data-science-with-r/data-visualization-transformation-project/README.md

 ## Instructions

-This final project consists of an exploratory data analysis and write up of results you discovered.
-The data set you will be working with is called `OrchardSprays`.
+This final project consists of an exploratory data analysis and write up of results you discover.
+The data set you will be working with is a pre-packaged R data set called `OrchardSprays`.
 Your write up will consist of three sections.

 **Introduction** - The introduction contains more information about your